-- MMC 13.12.160 will be applied to verify adequate long-term operation and maintenance (O&M) of stormwater treatment and flow control facilities. - Continue annual facility and BMP inspections for private stormwater treatment and flow control BMPs/facilities permitted after July 29, 2009 (the date the City began permitting projects in accordance with the 2007 Permit). - Inspect all municipally owned or operated stormwater facilities.
+- The city has adopted the maintenance standards of the Ecology Manual. - Continue annual facility and BMP inspections for private stormwater treatment and flow control BMPs/facilities permitted after July 29, 2009 (the date the City began permitting projects in accordance with the 2007 Permit). - Inspect all municipally owned or operated stormwater facilities.
 The City has approximately 145 stormwater treatment and flow-control facilities.
-The City Public Works operations staff will inspect each of these in 2021 to identify maintenance needs. - Public Works operations staff routinely perform spot checks of potentially damaged permanent treatment and flow-control facilities, other than catch basins, after major storm events. - Public Works operations staff will inspect 50% of the City's owned or operated catch basins and address any maintenance deficiencies.
+The City Public Works operations staff will inspect each of these in 2022 to identify maintenance needs.

-- Staff will continue to follow their practices, policies and procedures to reduce stormwater impacts associated with runoff from all municipal lands and associated with municipal operations.
-Draft documentation of these practices will be developed in 2021 to meet the June 30, 2022 deadline. - City staff training will be updated as needed, according to the City's Training Program. - The City Public Works facility will continue to operate according to the Surface Water Pollution Prevention Plan (SWPPP).
+- Public Works operations staff routinely perform spot checks of potentially damaged permanent treatment and flow-control facilities, other than catch basins, after major storm events. - Public Works operations staff will inspect 50% of the City's owned or operated catch basins and address any maintenance deficiencies. - Staff will continue to follow their practices, policies and procedures to reduce stormwater impacts associated with runoff from all municipal lands and associated with municipal operations.
+Documentation of these practices will be complete by the June 30, 2022 deadline. - The City Public Works facility will continue to operate according to the Surface Water Pollution Prevention Plan (SWPPP).
 Operations staff inspect the facility quarterly, in accordance with the SWPPP.